-C13 Application Fee If your institution has waived its application fee for the Fal l 2025 admissio on cycle please select no.
+C13 Application Fee

+If your institution has waived its application fee for the Fall 2026 admission cycle please select no.
-Yes No

-Does your institution have an application fee?
-X]

-Amount of application fee: Residents: \$50); Nonresidents: \$80; Internation al: \$85

-Yes No

-Can it be waived for applicants with financial Х]
+Does your institution have an application fe ee?
+Yes X No Amount of application fee: Residents: \$50; N lonresidents: \$80; I nternational: \$85 Can it be waived for applicants with financi al need?
+Yes X No

-If you have an application fee and an on-line application of otion, please in dicate policy fo r students who apply on-line:
+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

-Х Same fee
+X Same fee

 Free

-Reduced Yes No
+Reduced

-Can on-line application fee be waived for 110 1

-applicants with financial need?
-X
+103 Can on-line application fee be waived for applicants with financial need? x

-C14 Application closing data

-C14 Application closing date Yes No
+C14 Application closing date

 Does your institution have an application closing date?
-X

-l Data 1
+Date

-Application closing date (fall) -
+Application closing date (fall)

-Priority Date 11/1]
+Priority Date 11/1

-Vaa N

-C15 Are first-time, first-year students accepted for r terms other than the fall?
-Yes No 1
+C15 Are first-time, first-year students accepted for terms other than the fall?

-0.0 7 ao mot amo, mot your otauonto acceptou i and the fam.
-X

-C16 Notification to applicants of admission decis sion sent (fill in one only) •
+C16 Notification to applicants of admission decision sent (fill in one only)

-Х On a rolling basis beginning 1-Aug
+Х On a rolling basis 8/1

-By (date): -
+By (date):

 Other:

-C17 Reply policy for admitted applicants (fill in on e only)
+C17 Reply policy for admitted applicants (fill in one only)

-Must reply by (date):

-No set date

-X Must reply by May 1st or within two (2) weeks if Other: notified thereaf ter
+Must reply by (date): No set date X Must reply by May 1st or within Other: two (2) weeks if notified thereafter Deadline for housing deposit: Amount of housing deposit: 5/1

--

-Deadline for housing deposit (1-May Amount of housing deposit: - -

 Refundable if student does not enroll?

 Yes, in full

-Х Yes, in part
+X Yes, in part

-]No

 No

-Yes